jasonou-oldaccount/Hackathons/README.md

 # Hackathons
 Hackathon Projects:
-- HackUCSC:Farmable (Android app that serves as a reference for users to establish an agricultural farm in their backyard)
+- HackUCSC.UCSantaCruz.2014:Farmable (Android app that serves as a reference for users to establish an agricultural farm in their backyard)
-- CalHacks:Lettergram (Ruby On Rails web app used to create personalized greeting cards online and sends a physical copy to the user through mail)
+- CalHacks.UCBerkeley.2014:Lettergram (Ruby On Rails web app used to create personalized greeting cards online and sends a physical copy to the user through mail)
+- AngelHacks.SiliconValley.2015:BattlEDU (AngularJS web app game for connection students through competitive studying for the ultimate battle of the wits)